 1. Resentment among coworkers

-Resentment among coworkers is one of the drawbacks of workplace nepotism.
+Resentment among coworkers and job dissatisfaction is one of the drawbacks of workplace nepotism.
 Difficulties arise when a relative who has been unfairly promoted realises that her coworkers do not respect her.
 When other employees of an organisation realise that the system is unfair and that less talented people are hired solely on the basis of bloodline, resentment and anger can be directed at the person who was promoted through nepotism.

 2. Potentially weak employees

 When a family member is automatically promoted to a position of authority, the company may suffer.
-If there is someone who could do the job better and help the company more meaningfully, nepotism can stifle growth.
+If there is someone who could do the job better and help the company more meaningfully, nepotism in the workplace can stifle growth.
 Worse yet, when a family member is truly bad at his job but keeps it because of his familial relationship.
 A string of bad hiring decisions will erode a company's ability to do business.

-Examples of Nepotism in the workplace
+Nepotism examples in the workplace

 Sarah works as a Product Manager at ABC Company.
 Her nephew, Andrew, is one of three people who report to her.
 When a promotion opportunity arose, Sara recommended Mark, who has less experience and knowledge than his peers.